phantie/inventing_a_better_compression_algorithm_for_a_specific_problem/README.md

 ### Having all this we can

-- encode a snake having 2 values:
+* Encode a snake having 2 values:
-  - starting position
+  * Starting position
-  - consequent directions
+  * Consequent directions

-- decode a snake having 3 values:
+* Decode a snake having 3 values:
-  - starting position
+  * Starting position
-  - what the packing function returned
+  * What the packing function returned:
-    - packed consequent directions (where the optimization lies)
+    * Packed consequent directions (where the optimization lies)
-    - how many directions are in the last byte of packed directions
+    * How many directions are in the last byte of packed directions

 ## Our custom compression format is done

-And it's battletested in [snake](https://github.com/phantie/snake)
+And it's battle-tested in [snake](https://github.com/phantie/snake)

 ## So let's plot functions depending on snake size (growth) for memory consumption with and without our custom compression